ondrejkonec/ondrejkonec/books.md

 List of books that I've read in the past and todo list for current year.
 Very ambitious.

 ### Reading
+- [ ] JavaScript: The Definitive Guide -- David Flanagan (1996)

+### Want to read
 - [ ] Eloquent JavaScript: A Modern Introduction to Programming -- Marijn Haverbeke (2010)
-### Want to read
 - [ ] Less But Better -- Dieter Rams (2014)
 - [ ] The Field Guide to Human-Centered Design -- IDEO (2015)
 - [ ] The Design of Everyday Things -- Don Norman (1988)